csdwren/DRN/README.md

 ## Getting Started

+### 1) Testing

 We have placed our pre-trained models in `./logs/`.
-You can test these pre-trained models directly.

-### 1) Testing

 test on Rain100H :
 ```bash